Install Nginx, Php, MariaDB on Ubuntu 16.04.1

 systemctl enable mysql

-Install php, php-fpm and basic required modules.
+Install PHP, php-fpm, and basic required modules.

 apt-get -y install php7.0-mysql php7.0-curl php7.0-gd php7.0-intl php-pear php-imagick php7.0-imap php7.0-mcrypt php-memcache php7.0-pspell php7.0-recode php7.0-sqlite3 php7.0-tidy php7.0-xmlrpc php7.0-xsl php7.0-mbstring php-gettext php7.0-zip php7.0-fpm php7.0 php7.0-dev

-Edit cgi.fix_pathinfo to 0 on php.ini.
+Edit cgi.fix_pathinfo to 0 in php.ini.

 vi /etc/php/7.0/fpm/php.ini